KoninMikhail/snake-game/README.md

 ### main

-> i118n-next acts as the main multilingual tool.
+i18n-next is the primary tool for multilingual support.

 ### locales

-> By default, you have one language pack however you can expand support and add your own language pack.
-> If there is an error in your language pack, then the value will be taken from the default pack.
-Please do not delete it
+By default, you will have one language pack installed, but you can add additional language packs if desired.
+If an error occurs in the language pack, it will be taken from the default pack, so it is important to not delete it unless you understand the potential consequences.
-> if you are not sure what you are doing.

 #### Auto-select locale

-> Also i18next-browser-languagedetector provides automatic selection by user-agent language.
+i18next-browser-languagedetector used to automatically select the language based on the user's browser language settings.

 ### How add your locale

-1) Make sure that there are no Cyrillic characters in our language pack.
-(If they are, then you need to replace the main application font with one that supports them)
-2) goto `./src/locale` and `Copy / Paste` a JSON with name `en-US.json.`
+1) goto `./src/locale` and `Copy / Paste` a JSON with name `en-US.json.`
-3) `Rename file` with your own language code
+2) `Rename file` with your own language code
-4) `Replace values` with your language
+3) `Replace values` with your language
-5) `import your localce` to `./src/locale/index.ts`.
+4) `import your localce` to `./src/locale/index.ts`.
-6) `insert to export object`.
+5) `insert to export object`.

+> Make sure that there are no Cyrillic characters in our language pack.
+(If they are, then you need to replace the main
+> application font with one that supports them)

 <br /><br />

 <img align="left" src="https://github.com/KoninMikhail/snake-game/blob/main/.resources/icons/contributors.png" width="50px" />